Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: Adaptive Spectral Clustering

-Now we propose a learnable method for spectral clustering which empowers us to restructure a graph to improve graph homophily while preserving the original graph structures as much as possible.
+Now we propose an adaptive method for spectral clustering, which aligns the clustering structure with node labels by learning the underlying frequency patterns.
+This empowers us to restructure a graph to improve graph homophily while preserving the original graph structures as much as possible.